-- .1 The City has entered into a number of equipment supply contracts based on the Bid Opportunities described in Part D. Installation of City Supplied Equipment is the responsibility of this Contractor. - .2 The City Supplied Equipment will be delivered to and stored at the City Warehouse.
+- .1 The City has entered into a number of equipment supply contracts based on the Bid Opportunities described in Part D. Installation of City Supplied Equipment is the responsibility of this Contractor. - .2 The City Supplied Equipment will either be delivered to the Site, or to the City Warehouse.
 The Contractor shall offload and accept equipment delivery.
-The cost for pick-up and delivery of equipment from the City's Warehouse to the job site will be borne by the Contractor. - .3 The Contractor shall be responsible for all equipment at the City Warehouse. - .4 The Contractor shall ensure that he is fully informed of precautions to be taken in the unloading of equipment and its subsequent storage including any required maintenance. - .5 All forms referred to in this Section (Form 100, 101, 102, and 103) will be initiated by the Supply Contractor to be completed by the Contractor as detailed below. - .6 Prior to accepting any of the equipment to be supplied by a Supply Contractor, the Contractor shall inspect the equipment.
+The cost for pick-up and delivery of equipment from the City's Warehouse to the jobsite will be borne by the Contractor. - .3 The Contractor shall be responsible for all City Supplied Equipment at the City Warehouse that is to be installed under this Contract and shall provide care and custody of all City Supplied Equipment during the performance of the Work. - .4 The Contractor shall ensure that he is fully informed of precautions to be taken in the unloading of equipment and its subsequent storage including any required maintenance. - .5 All forms referred to in this Section (Form 100, 101, 102 and 103 found in Section 01650 Equipment Installation) will be initiated by the Supply Contractor to be completed by the Contractor as detailed below. - .6 Prior to accepting any of the equipment to be supplied by a Supply Contractor, the Contractor shall inspect the equipment.
 A representative from each of the following groups will be in attendance at the time of pick-up and delivery: the Supply Contractor, Contractor, and Contract Administrator.
 A duly executed Form 100 Certificate of Equipment Delivery shall be completed.
 Any minor damage identified during the inspection shall be repaired as per the Supply Contractor's instructions at the Supply Contractor's cost.
 Any severe damage will be grounds for rejection of the equipment.
 The severely damaged equipment will be replaced at the Supply Contractor's cost.
 The Contractor shall accept the equipment and assume risk and responsibility for the equipment and fill out Form 100 Certificate of Equipment Delivery. - .7 If the Contractor's inspection reveals any deficiencies in the equipment, then these shall be noted in writing prior to the Contractor accepting the equipment.
-Only deficiencies noted and documented in the foregoing manner will be deemed not the responsibility of the Contractor. - .8 The Contractor shall be responsible for the installation of City Supplied Equipment in addition to all Material supplied under this Contract.
+Only deficiencies noted and documented in the foregoing manner will be deemed not the responsibility of the Contractor. - 8 The Contractor shall be responsible for the installation of City Supplied Equipment in addition to all equipment supplied under this Contract.
 City Supplied Equipment shall be installed in accordance with the Supply Contractor's installation instructions. - .9 For the purposes of Form 100, the Supply Contractor will be the Manufacturer.